nithinvarma411/Ecommerce-Follow-Along/README.md

 - Connected DATABASE to my project.
 - Created a cluster in MONGODB Atlas.

-## Milestone 4: Created user model and controller.
-Configured multer and cloudinary
+## Milestone 4: Creating User Model and Controller

 In this session i have covered:
 - Created user model and controller.